ivysanchez/Network-Attack-Classification/README.md

 #### Performance Evaluation
 * To evaluate model performance:
   1. Ensure the models have been trained (by completing the training steps).
-  2. Run the notebook NAC-Compairon-Evaluation (5).ipynb .
+  2. Run the notebook NAC-Comparison-Evaluation (5).ipynb .
 This code is to evaluate the models using various metrics like accuracy,precision, recall, F1 score, and ROC AUC, and display the results.
 You'll also find code for creating confusion matrices to visualize model performance.
 It also showd the performance on the validation set and the final summary analysis.

 ## **Citations**